Funeral prayer in absentia

-Absentee funeral prayer in Islam, known as Salat al-Gha'ib (صلاة الغائب), is a kind of funeral prayer performed upon a Muslim if they die in a place where there are no Muslims to pray for the dead.
-By contrast, if someone dies and a funeral prayer is said on his or her behalf, no other prayer is necessary.
+A funeral prayer in absentia, (Salat al-Gha'ib (صلاة الغائب)), is a funeral rite performed for a deceased Muslim if their body is inaccessible or unavailable.

-The Hadith, or traditions of Muhammad, approve of offering funeral prayers for an absent person.
-Abu Hurayrah reports: "The Prophet informed his companions about the death of Negus (Najashi), the king of Abyssinia, the day that he died.
-And then the Prophet led them to the prayer ground where he lined them up and offered funeral prayer for him with four Takbirs".
+The Hadiths, or tradition reports of Muhammad, approved the offering of funeral prayers for an absent person.
+Abu Hurairah reported: "The Prophet informed his companions about the death of Negus (Najashi), the king of Abyssinia, on the day that he died.
+And then the Prophet led them to the prayer ground where he lined them up and offered funeral prayers for him with four Takbirs".